barumau/panlexia/README.md

 Create an account for yourself and follow instructions about [cloning a repository](https://guides.github.com/activities/forking/) and [basic use](https://guides.github.com/activities/hello-world/).
 If you contribute changes yourself, you will be added to our list of contributors automatically.

+[Here](doc/contributing.md) are the instructions on how to contribute.

-Our contributors are listed [here](https://github.com/barumau/panlexia/graphs/contributors)
+Our contributors are listed [here](https://github.com/barumau/panlexia/graphs/contributors).

 If you have any questions, please contact us at our [PhpBB discussion forum](https://pandunia.info/forum/viewforum.php?f=9&sid=73cace4ded824e36c4a05246a67273c6).